 All education providers in the country have been affected by Coronavirus and its consequences.
-In the financial year covered by this report the College switched at short notice to purely online delivery.
-Students leaving the college that year received Centre Assessed Grades which were the product of a robust, professional and careful process.
-Students continuing into the second year of their programme received all of their timetabled lessons through online delivery.
-Internal processes and external feedback indicate that the College has continued to provide high quality education during last year's period of online learning.
-All students have returned at the start of the 2020/21 year to in person delivery.
-The College has implemented measures in line with government guidance in order to maximise the safety of learners and staff while on site.
-These measures include social distancing measures where possible, enhanced cleaning capacity available to staff and students as well as those services provided by our cleaning contractor, strong advice and requirements where appropriate regarding use of face masks and ventilating internal spaces.
+In the financial year covered by this report the College delivered a blended learning model.
+Students leaving the College this year received Teacher Assessed Grades which were the product of a robust, professional and careful process.
+The College continues to implement measures in line with government guidance in order to maximise the safety of learners and staff while on site.
+These measures include social distancing where possible, enhanced cleaning capacity available to staff and students as well as those services provided by our cleaning contractor, strong advice and requirements where appropriate regarding use of face masks and ventilating internal spaces.
 The College has also increased its transport capacity to support student safety before and after lessons.
 The College has had a comparably small number of positive cases and has taken swift and appropriate action in each case in line with government guidance.
 These processes have been endorsed by external health agencies.
-The College is ready to move back to widespread on line learning if required over the course of the year.
+The College is ready to move back to widespread online learning if required over the course of the year.

-2. Government Funding
+2. Government funding and curriculum developments

-The College is aware of several factors which may impact on future funding, including apprenticeship reforms and the devolution of the Adult Education Budget.
+The College is aware of several factors which may impact on future funding, including the new government Skills for Jobs white paper.
+The College is one of the early adopters of the new T-Levels and has collaborated on a number of capital projects relating to the development of Higher Level technical qualifications.
+These new developments are exciting opportunities for the College to be a national leader and delivering high quality will be a significant opportunity for the College.
 The College is working with key stakeholders to ensure it develops a future offer that meets the needs of local employers and students.

-3. Reduced Enrolment
+3. Recruitment

-The success of the College has led to high levels of enrolment across most areas of activity - 16 to 18 provision and programmes for adults at both FE and HE level.
-A variety of issues have been identified that could affect the enrolments across all ages and mitigating actions have been put in place to address these where possible.
+Although demographics are now expected to rise until 2025 and beyond, the College will need to continue to strengthen the recruitment of learners across the county and respond to competition from other providers.
+A variety of issues have been identified that could affect the enrolments across all ages and mitigating actions are being developed to address these where possible.
+There may also be short term volatility in recruitment levels across funding streams due to Covid 19 consequences.
 Ensuring an on-going focus upon the quality of provision remains a key priority for the College.

-4. Failure to Constrain Expenditure
+4. Failure to constrain expenditure

-Up until 2019/20 Government funding through the Education and Skills Funding Agency (ESFA) has reduced in the light of public sector cuts.
+Government funding through the Education and Skills Funding Agency (ESFA) has continued to reduce in real terms.
 The College has an extremely strong financial base from which to address this problem.
 Careful budget planning and in year monitoring, along with ongoing reviews to identify efficiencies, helps to mitigate this risk.